Super Moist Lemon Loaf Cake

 Step 2: To make the lemon loaf cake batter, mix the almond milk, lemon juice, melted vegan butter, sugar, vanilla, lemon extract (if using) baking powder, and baking soda together.
 The vegan cake batter will begin to foam.
 This is ok, quickly add the regular or gluten-free flour into the bowl.

-Step 3: Transfer the lemon cake batter into the greased cake pan or loaf pan and bake for either 40 minutes for a loaf or 25-30 for a round cake.
+Step 3: Mix until a smooth cake batter is formed.
+Be careful not to over-mix.
+Transfer the lemon cake batter into the greased cake pan or loaf pan and bake for either 40 minutes for a loaf or 25-30 for a round cake.
 Depending on your oven, times may vary.

 How To Make Vegan Cream Cheese Frosting